Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

 Of course, you can choose to mount a different path instead of `/tmp/alluxio_ufs`.
 From version 2.1 on, Alluxio Docker image runs as user `alluxio` by default.
 It has UID 1000 and GID 1000.
-Please make sure it is writable by the user the Docker image is run as.
+Please make sure the host volume is writable by the user the Docker image is run as.

 ## Launch Alluxio Containers for Master and Worker